Angiosperm Life Cycle - Overview, Defination, Stages

 Some species are monoecious (stamens and pistils are present on separate blooms, but the same plant), some are dioecious (stamens and pistils are present on separate flowers), and some (staminate and pistillate flowers occur on separate plants).
 Anatomical and environmental obstacles both encourage cross-pollination that is mediated by a physical agent (wind or water) or an animal, such as a bug or bird.
 Cross-pollination broadens a species' genetic diversity.

-2. Why is Fertilisation Important,explain please?
+2. Why is fertilization Important,explain please?

-A diploid zygote develops inside an ovarian ovule if pollination and fertilisation take place.
+A diploid zygote develops inside an ovarian ovule if pollination and fertilization take place.
 The zygote transforms into an embryo inside a seed, which arises from the ovule and also contains food to feed the embryo.
 The ovary that contains the seed may grow into a fruit.
 Fruits draw animals that could spread the seeds they contain.
 If a seed germinates, it might develop into an adult sporophyte plant and continue the cycle.

 4. Give some illustrations of angiosperms?